 The Whole Brain® Model is a framework that enables us to think about both adaptive and technical challenges and prepare better for the challenges ahead.

-The four-colour quadrant graphic and Whole Brain are registered trademarks of Herrmann Global, LLC. © 2020 Herrmann Global, LCC.
+The four-colour quadrant graphic and Whole Brain® are registered trademarks of Herrmann Global, LLC. ©2021 Herrmann Global, LLC

 Ned Herrmann was a polymath, a singer (he sang at Carnegie Hall), a sculptor, a physicist and the head of Management Development at GE.
 Ned experienced an epiphany after reading an article by Henry Mintzberg in the HBR.
 The article asked a powerful question that haunted him, “How come managers can be so smart and yet dull at the same time?”.